D-BowdreyR/ORRAS/docs/README.md

 ## Git Workflow

-This is mostly a Solo project, but the structure of this repo will follow some best practices in terms of Git Flow.
-This repo is divided into three main parts/branches:
+This is mostly a Solo project, but the structure of this repository will follow some best practices in terms of Git Flow.
+This repository is divided into three main parts/branches:

 1. Main and origin (remote)
 2. Develop